minniesBaa/minniesBaa/README.md

 - 👋 Hi, I’m @minniesBaa
-- 🌱 I’m currently learning about static web apps
+- 🌱 I’m currently learning about web apps
+- 😡 dealing with azure

 <!---
 minniesBaa/minniesBaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.